brontosaurusrex/brontosaurusrex.github.io/_posts/2019-11-17-beepmein-15-#-minutes.md

     beepmein --reaction reminder_text
     beepmein --reaction --alarm alarm_text

-    beepmein --help # this help
+    killall beepmein # kill all running playback, will not remove set 'at' timers.

     # Notes:
     at -l       # will list pending jobs (or atq)